SysBioChalmers/rhto-GEM/README.md

 * `newCommit.m`: prepares files from a modified model for a new GitHub commit in a development branch.
 * `newCommit.m`: prepares files from a modified model for a new GitHub release in the master branch.
+* `analysis`: folder with scripts performing analyses on rhto-GEM.
+* `curation`: folder with additional curation scripts, after the initial reconstruction
 * `experimental`: folder with scripts that modify _rhto-GEM_ to incorporate experimental data.
 * `reconstruction`: folder with scripts that detail the model reconstruction and curation process.
-* `analysis`: folder with scripts performing analyses on rhto-GEM.
 * `validation`: folder with scripts validating performance of rhto-GEM.

 ### Complementary data